-- 8.383 The view is presented as an 180° view and looks northwards across an open, flat agricultural landscape of fields defined by hedgerows most of which include mature trees. - 8.384 A large field is in the foreground to the view and is bare in the winter view (having been recently ploughed) but planted with maize in the summer view.
+- 8.389 This viewpoint is taken from the western end of a permissive path that extends along the northern edge of Ringwood Forest on the southern boundary of the site at c. +50m AOD. - 8.390 The view is presented as an 180° view and looks northwards across an open, flat agricultural landscape of fields defined by hedgerows most of which include mature trees. - 8.391 A large field is in the foreground to the view and is bare in the winter view (having been recently ploughed) but planted with maize in the summer view.
 Warren Park Farm is visible in the winter view but largely obscured by a belt of trees that extends across the view.
 A collection of buildings at Sleepbrook Farm are also visible on the horizon in the winter view but largely hidden by trees.
 A pond and waterside planting is also visible in the view looking northwestwards.
-Neither farm nor the pond are visible in the summer view with the maize crop obscuring visibility. - 8.385 High voltage overhead power lines and pylons are visible in the view extending across the landscape to the north west and with the pylons clearly visible above the horizon. - 8.386 A small part of the solar farm adjacent the Cross Roads Plantation is also visible in the winter view. - 8.387 Receptors are considered to be recreational walkers.
-Visual sensitivity is considered to be Medium to High. - 8.388 At completion (year 1) the Proposed Development will be largely concealed from view by hedgerows and trees that extend across the landscape.
+Neither farm nor the pond are visible in the summer view with the maize crop obscuring visibility. - High voltage overhead power lines and pylons are visible in the view extending across the landscape to the north-west and with the pylons clearly visible above the horizon. - 8.393 A small part of the solar farm adjacent the Cross Roads Plantation is also visible in the winter view. - 8.394 Receptors are considered to be recreational walkers.
+Visual sensitivity is considered to be Medium to High. - 8.395 At completion (year 1) the Proposed Development will be largely concealed from view by hedgerows and trees that extend across the landscape.
 An open landscape will be retained in the foreground as SANG but with areas of tree planting introduced.
-The Proposed Development is north and east of Warren Park Farm in the mid ground to the view (closest buildings approximately 480m from the viewpoint).
-Some glimpses of proposed buildings will be visible through the trees in the winter view and the roofline of homes will be visible above the horizon in a number of locations where the existing tree canopy is lower. - Light from buildings may impact on the night-time view.
-However the lighting strategy for the Proposed 8.389 Development has been designed to be minimally obtrusive within the landscape.
+The Proposed Development is north and east of Warren

+Park Farm in the mid ground to the view (closest buildings approximately 480m from the viewpoint).
+Some glimpses of proposed buildings will be visible through the trees in the winter view and the roofline of homes will be visible above the horizon in a number of locations where the existing tree canopy is lower.

+- 8.396 Light from buildings may impact on the night-time view.
+However, the lighting strategy for the Proposed Development has been designed to be minimally obtrusive within the landscape.
 Few receptors are anticipated to be in this location after dark.
-Development will be largely concealed by vegetation and so this impact is considered minimal. - 8.390 The solar farm will be visible as a narrow sliver that extends across the view behind an existing hedgerow. - 8.391 By year 15 the Proposed Development will be concealed by tree planting establishing within the SANG.
-This will enhance the view, obscure views of the existing solar farm and also reduce visibility of the high voltage powerlines. - 8.392 The magnitude of impact will be low at Year 1 and negligible once planting has established by Year 15.
+Development will be largely concealed by vegetation and so this impact is considered minimal. - 8.397 The solar farm will be visible as a narrow sliver that extends across the view behind an existing hedgerow. - 8.398 By year 15 the Proposed Development will be concealed by tree planting establishing within the SANG.
+This will enhance the view, obscure views of the existing solar farm and also reduce visibility of the high voltage powerlines. - 8.399 The magnitude of impact will be low at Year 1 and negligible once planting has established by Year 15.
 Combined with the medium to high sensitivity this gives rise to a negligible to minor adverse visual effect in Year 1 and moderate beneficial visual effect in Year 15.